RasmusBahbah/CARRA2/docs/Examples.rst

 **Process with default settings and then export as csv files**
      ``python multiexec.py -st 19820101 -en 20221231 -o csv``

-how to change the number of cores used
+How to change the number of cores used
 --------------------------------------

 **Process using 8 cores**